 Read the full story for more about St. John’s, as well as Mr. Bootsma’s thoughts about the state of liturgical architecture.

 The owner of Bootsma Design Services , Mr. Bootsma received his master’s degree in architecture from the University of Notre Dame and is a board member of the National Civic Art Society and of the Mid-Atlantic/Washington Institute of Classical Architecture & Art.
-He also writes about ecclesiastical architecture, the philosophy of beauty, and on other architecture-related topics on two blogs, The Radiance of Form and The Apostolate .
+He also blogs about ecclesiastical architecture and the philosophy of beauty at The Radiance of Form .